contextcraft/contextcraft/README.md

 ### PivotWordIdentification

-**Purpose:** Uses BERT to find the best matching description token for method name tokens based on semantic similarity.
+**Purpose:** Uses embedding model to find the best matching description token for method name tokens based on semantic similarity.
 Generates embeddings for comparison.

 #### Methods: